alexandrunastase/fedora-dev-machine/README.md

     - git
     - vim
     - htop
+    - ranger
+    - flatpak

+- Installs and adds sensible defaults to the following gnome extensions:
+   - dash-to-dock
+   - appindicator (for tray icons)
+   - dynamic-panel-transparency

 - Instals and configures **fish shell**.
 It includes **fzf** and **fzf fish plugin** to enable history search and the **pure** theme.
 - Installs **Brave** browser